-An absolute classic of the FPS genre – and arguably one of the best FPS games of all time, the Doom reboot in 2016 took the pioneering demon-slaying romp and modernised it, with more gore than ever before.
+An absolute classic of the FPS genre – and arguably one of the best FPS games of all time, the Doom reboot in 2016 took the pioneering demon-slaying romp and modernized it, with more gore than ever before.
 However, on Switch, there were a couple of performance issues – Doom Eternal improves on everything its predecessor did and more, fixing frame-rate stutters and ramping up the carnage.

 Expect a heavy metal soundtrack as you use explosive weaponry to dispose of all manner of demons in hell, playing as the Doomslayer, one of the most badass protagonists in videogame history.

-Superhot is phenomenal, and while it’s certainly a first person shooter that requires a steady aim, it’s just as much of a puzzle game too.
+Superhot is phenomenal, and while it’s certainly a first-person shooter that requires a steady aim, it’s just as much of a puzzle game too.
 You’re plunged into increasingly difficult scenarios facing off against enemies with no discernible features, where one bullet – or thrown item – kills them, but it also kills you too.
 The catch is that time only moves when you do.

-Some mind-bending fourth-wall manipulation comes into play later down the line, which makes the narrative to this unique shooter another element that elevates this into all-time great status when it comes to indie games.
+Some mind-bending fourth-wall manipulation comes into play later down the line, which makes the narrative of this unique shooter another element that elevates this into all-time great status when it comes to indie games.